OWASP/www-policy/procedures/new-chapter-creation.md

   * Check to make sure that the leaders’ residence is within 50 miles/80 km of the chapter.
   * Create owasp.org email addresses and send notifications.

-## Create leaders owasp.org email address
+## Leaders owasp.org email address creation -
     * Google Admin - Admin Console
       * Click User
       * Click Add New User